jestjs/jest/docs/ManualMocks.md

 });
 ```

-As you can see, it's sometimes useful to do more than what the automatic mocker
-is capable of doing for us.

 The example mock shown here uses [`jest.genMockFromModule`](/jest/docs/api.html#jest-genmockfrommodule-modulename)
 to generate an automatic mock, and overrides its default behavior.
 This is the
 recommended approach, but is completely optional.
 If you do not want to use the